 - When spreading the peanut butter, going in one direction will help to keep the bars from coming up.

-- The cooked chocolate frosting takes a little longer to make than a chocolate buttercream, but it’s more true to the original bars.
-If you prefer buttercream, this chocolate buttercream frosting is my favorite.
+- Frosting: The cooked chocolate frosting takes a little longer to make than a chocolate buttercream, but it’s more true to the original bars.
+If you prefer buttercream, this chocolate buttercream frosting is my favorites.

 Peanut Butter Bars